Table of Contents

 The next difference between the 2 hybrid vs 5 wood is their clubhead designs.
 The hybrid is an iron and fairway wood combination, while the 5 wood features a regular fairway wood crown.

-While both golf clubs are built to perform from the tee and deck, I find the slimmer hybrid more effective and brushing through thick rough.
+While both golf clubs are built to perform from the tee and deck, I find the slimmer hybrid more effective at brushing through thick rough.

-2 Hybrid vs 5 Wood: Which is Best Golf Club for Seniors?
+2 Hybrid versus 5 Wood: Which is best for Seniors?

 After testing multiple 5 woods vs 2 hybrid golf clubs, I feel the hybrid is better for most seniors.
 They generate an effortless launch, impressive forgiveness, elevated ball flight, and increased control on approach.
 Overall it keeps straight and boosts carry distance.